-To apply for Apple Card, the user must be signed into their iCloud account on an Apple Pay- compatible iOS or iPadOS device and have two-factor authentication set up on the iCloud account.
-When the application is approved, Apple Card is available in Apple Wallet or within Settings (or System Preferences)> Wallet & Apple Pay across any of the eligible devices the user has signed in with their Apple ID.
+To apply for Apple Card, the user must be signed into their iCloud account on an Apple Pay-compatible iOS or iPadOS device and have two-factor authentication set up on the iCloud account.
+When the application is approved, Apple Card is available in the Apple Wallet app or within System Settings > Wallet & Apple Pay across any of the eligible devices the user has signed in with their Apple ID.